e7dud7e/MLND/capstone/capstone_report.md

 - _Is the model robust enough for the problem?
 Do small perturbations (changes) in training data or the input space greatly affect the results?_
 - _Can results found from the model be trusted?_

+In order to evaluate the model, I use test data that I did not use during training.
+This consisted of 100 samples from the original 1147 training samples, that I did not use in the training or in validation.
+This resulted in a test loss of 0.2898, which is similar to the validation loss.

+Another way I evaluated the model is by predicting on the test sample selected by Kaggle, which is a separate 100 samples that are not part of the 1147 training samples.
+Since I don't have the labels for this test sample, I make the predictions and then upload them to Kaggle.
+Kaggle reports a loss score of 0.28421, which is below my goal of 0.29.

+![kaggle test loss][img_test_loss]

 ### Justification
 In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section: